-1. Air Attack would monitor and maintain communications with either Approach or Tower as directed by ATC.
-Air Attack Pilot would communicate/coordinate with ATC and tactical firefighting aircraft.

-- 2. Tactical firefighting aircraft would communicate/coordinate with Air Attack on 122.925 or other approved frequency. - 3.
+- 1. Air Attack would monitor and maintain communications with either Approach or Tower as directed by ATC.
+Air Attack Pilot would communicate/coordinate with ATC and tactical firefighting aircraft. - 2.
+Tactical firefighting aircraft would communicate/coordinate with Air Attack on assigned frequency. - 3.
 If above deviation from FAR(s) 91.129 and 91.131 are not requested and approved, all aircraft operating in class B, C and D airspace must maintain direct communications with ATC at all times.